-Evolution Assignments: In these assignments, students will complete practice quizzes or apply course knowledge to problem-solving exercises.
-All written responses need to be appropriate for an academic setting (complete sentences, proper grammar, etc.).
-They should reflect college-level writing, and they should be specific to the concepts discussed in class.
+Case Studies: In these assignments, students will examine real cases or apply course knowledge to problem-solving exercises.
+Written responses need to be appropriate for an academic setting (complete sentences, proper grammar, etc.).
+They should reflect upper-level college-level writing, and they should be specific to the concepts discussed in class.
+Your responses should demonstrate that you are knowledgeable about the course material.

-In-Class Activities: I strongly believe in student-centered active learning, so we will have various lab exercises, case studies, video clips, and class polls that will provide opportunities to engage with the concepts in a hands-on environment.
+In-Class Activities: I strongly believe in student-centered active learning, so we will have various class exercises, discussions, video clips, and class polls that will provide opportunities to engage with the concepts in a hands-on environment.
 These activities are designed to assess your skills as a critical thinker and to apply the concepts taught in class.
 Becoming a critical thinker will help you in your future career by enabling you to be accurate in your assumptions and predictions.
 To excel in these tasks, complete the course readings, ask questions, and be prepared to contribute.
 Some of the activities submitted during class will be graded.